leklab/BDO_rnaseq/README.md

 **Processing on Yale HPC cluster**

-The FASTQ files were aligned to hg38 human reference genome with GENCODE v26 annotations by STAR using the pipeline described at https://github.com/leklab/RNAseq, and RSEM was used to quantify gene expression levels from the STAR-aligned bam files (`rsem.sh`).
+The FASTQ files were aligned to hg38 human reference genome with GENCODE v26 annotations by STAR using the pipeline described at https://github.com/leklab/RNAseq.
+RSEM was used to quantify gene expression levels from the STAR-aligned bam files (`rsem.sh`).

 **Downstream analysis in R**